esper-io/dev-docs/docs/home/console.md

 **Preview and Save**

 Preview your alert.
-If everything is as it should be, click Save.
-If not, click Back until you get to the panel that needs changing.
+If everything is as it should be, click **Save**.
+If not, click **Back** until you get to the panel that needs changing.

 ![Alerts](./assets/NewConsole/AlertPreview.png)